dotnet/spark/benchmark/README.md

     <number of iterations> \
     <true for sql tests, false for functional tests>
     ```
+In order to run with Python 3.5 (the default is 2.7) you will need to do the following on all the nodes in the cluster:
+1. Activate the Python 3.5 environment.
+2. Use Conda to install pyarrow and pandas on all the nodes.

 ## Scala
 1. `mvn package` to build the [scala tpch benchmark](scala/) application.